Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best forms: Fruiting body dual extract (water and alcohol extraction), Fruiting body hot water extract (high beta-glucan content), Pure liquid-cultured mycelium (for erinacine enrichment)

-Take daily, consistently for at least 4-8 weeks to observe benefits - the primary human trial ran for 16 weeks.
-Can be taken with or without food.
-Splitting the dose between morning and afternoon is commonly practiced based on clinical trial designs.
-Look for products that specify fruiting body extract (not mycelium-on-grain) and ideally disclose beta-glucan content as a quality marker.
-Dual-extracted (water + alcohol) products capture both hericenones and erinacines.
+Plan to take it every day for at least 4-8 weeks before you judge it - the primary human trial ran for 16 weeks, so give it real time.
+You can take it with or without food.
+Many people split the dose between morning and afternoon, mirroring how the clinical trials dosed it.
+When you shop, look for products that say fruiting body extract (not mycelium-on-grain) and, ideally, disclose their beta-glucan content as a quality marker.
+Dual-extracted (water + alcohol) products are the ones that capture both hericenones and erinacines.

 Who Should Take Lion's Mane Mushroom?